 Hydrogen extends Shopify features and ideas with commerce hooks, components, and utilities.
-In addition, it delivers boilerplate code that you may use to create your custom storefront, allowing you to focus on creating distinct experiences.
+In addition, it delivers boilerplate code that you may use to build a custom storefront, allowing you to focus on creating distinct experiences.

 The Storefront API's GraphQL types are used to generate and optimize the data for Hydrogen.
 The structure of the information supplied to components, utilities, and hooks is based on the GraphQL types from the Storefront API.

 While the Storefront API allows you to create bespoke storefronts in any language and technology, Hydrogen is a tool that aims to speed up the development process.

 Sell online with Shopify.
 Click the link and get a free trial of Shopify!